 In spring 2023 (late March-early April) bat detectors were installed on the island Hesselø and Djursland peninsula, Sjællands Odde peninsula and two places along the west coast of Sweden and on fourteen buoys in the southern part of Kattegat.
-This report focusses mainly on the six buoys within the pre-investigation area for Hesselø OWF, two detectors on the island Hesselø and eleven detectors on the surrounding coastal areas.
+This report focusses mainly on the eight buoys within the pre-investigation area for Kattegat OWF and the detectors on coast of Djursland.
 The bat detectors recorded the ultrasound from bats in the vicinity of the detector and saved the recording for later analysis.
-The range of the recording varies between the different bat species.
-Large bat, like common noctule and parti-colored bat can be recorded up to 100 meters from the detector, whereas smaller bat will only be recorded when they are within a distance below 50 meters.
-In the pre-investigation areas of Hesselø OWF two detectors on buoys were active in spring and summer 2023 whereas all six detectors on buoys were active in autumn 2023.
+The range of the recording varies between different bat species.
+Large bat, like common noctule and particolored bat can be recorded up to 100 meters from the detector, whereas smaller bat will only be recorded when they are within a distance below 50 meters.
+In the pre-investigation areas of Kattegat OWF five detectors on buoys were active in spring and summer 2023 whereas eight detectors on buoys were active in autumn 2023.